Carmotetraviridae

 Carmotetraviridae is a family of positive-strand RNA viruses.
-There is only one genus in this family, Alphacarmotetravirus, which has one species: Providence virus.
+There is only one genus in this family, Alphacarmotetravirus, which has one species: Providence virus (Alphacarmotetravirus providencense).
 Lepidopteran insects serve as natural hosts.

 Structure

 Viruses in Carmotetraviridae are non-enveloped, with icosahedral geometries, and T = 4 symmetry.
 The virion diameter is around 40 nm.

 Genome

 Genomes are linear, around 6.1kb in length.
 The genome codes for two proteins, and has three open reading frames.

 Life cycle

 Viral replication is cytoplasmic.
 Entry into the host cell is achieved by penetration into the host cell.
 Replication follows the positive stranded RNA virus replication model.
 Positive stranded RNA virus transcription is the method of transcription.
 Translation takes place by suppression of termination.
 Lepidopteran insects serve as the natural host.
 Transmission routes are oral and tissue tropism is the midgut.